czhao1987/ZhaoMEMS/_pages/research.md

 I am extremely interested in developing future MEMS sensors for healthcare applications, autonomous vehicles, and environmental monitoring.
 For these applications, it is very important to achieve <i>high resolution</i> and <i>high sensitivity</i>, as they can help us saving lives (healthcare) and preserving the environment (environmental monitoring) by detecting abnormalities early.

 However, we are hitting the bottleneck in improving both aspects in research.
-Conventionally, we are focusing on only individual structures, or unrelated arrays of such individual structures.
-Also, nonlinear effects within MEMS structures are to be avoided, as nonlinear effects bring instability.
-Are these actually the key to a breakthrough?
-I would like to find out.
+Conventionally, we are focusing on only individual structures/modes, or unrelated arrays of such individual structures.
+Also, it was thought that nonlinear effects within MEMS structures are to be avoided, as nonlinear effects bring instability.
+But more and more evidence show that structural/modal interactions and nonlinear effects could be the key to a breakthrough.

 ## Structural/modal interactions